 Subscribe

-Excessive noise in the workplace isn’t just an inconvenience — it’s a silent threat.
-From gradual hearing loss to chronic stress and reduced concentration, loud environments can seriously impact both safety and productivity.
-But here’s the kicker: not all noise is created equal, and simply measuring decibels isn’t enough.
+Excessive workplace noise isn’t just an inconvenience — it’s a silent threat.
+From gradual hearing loss to stress and reduced concentration, loud environments can seriously affect both health and productivity.

 Let’s dig into the decibels — and make sure you’re measuring what really matters.